The Importance of Physical Education for Children, Students and Youth

 Another benefit of physical education is students learn about a healthy and balanced diet.
 So they eat healthy food to gain energy for their sports.

 No educator can deny the importance of a healthy diet and complete nutrition for school-going children.
-Physical education helps children understand what they should eat and avoid in their meals.
+Physical education helps children develop healthy habits, including balanced nutrition, hydration, regular exercise, and proper rest.

 Growing children need nourishment, so they must take a healthy diet and know how it befits their health.
 Moreover, they learn about nutrition guidelines that help them plan healthy and nutrient-rich diets accordingly.